Dates visited: 12/29/2020, 8/31/2022, 7/1/2024, 7/10/2024 & 7/30/2024

 Date visited: 3/12/2024

 This was the last stop on our Westerly Beach adventure this day.
-After walking from East Beach and the Maschaug Pond Beaches, we hit this beach, direct to the west of Misquamicut State Park.
+After walking from East Beach, we hit this beach, direct to the west of Misquamicut State Park.
 This area is a "private beach", for the residents of the Misquamicut Fire District and their guests, but not really, as all of the shoreline in Rhode Island, up to ten feet passed the high tide line is considered public property.
 This isn't a large area, and leads directly to the state park.
 After our brief walk here, we took a break and stopped for some water, before heading back to the Watch Hill area the way we came, walking over 5 1/2 miles in the process.

 Dates visited: 4/12/2024 & 10/6/2024